 Bishop Blake has several academic and honorary degrees, including a B.A. from California Western University, an M.Div. from the Interdenominational Theological Center, and honorary doctorates from California Graduate School of Theology, Oral Roberts University, California State University, Los Angeles, and Biola University.

-Sister Simone Campbell is the Executive Director of NETWORK Lobby for Catholic Social Justice – a federal advocacy organization founded by Catholic Sisters to lobby in Washington, D.C. for policies that mend the gaps in income and wealth in the United States.
+Sister Simone Campbell, SSS, is a 2022 recipient of the Presidential Medal of Freedom, the nation’s highest civilian honor.
+She is the former Executive Director of NETWORK Lobby for Catholic Social Justice – a federal advocacy organization founded by Catholic Sisters to lobby in Washington, D.C. for policies that mend the gaps in income and wealth in the United States.
 She has led six cross-country “Nuns on the Bus” trips focused on tax justice, healthcare, economic justice, comprehensive immigration reform, voter turnout, bridging divides in politics and society, and mending the gaps.
 Sister Simone Campbell wrote the famous “Nuns’ Letter,” considered by many as critically important in convincing Congress to support the Affordable Care Act in 2010, and is the author of “A Nun on the Bus: How All of Us Can Create Hope, Change, and Community,” published by HarperCollins.
 She has received numerous awards, spoke at the 2012 Democratic National Convention, and has appeared on 60 Minutes, The Colbert Report, and The Daily Show with Jon Stewart.
 She is a religious leader, attorney, and poet with extensive experience in public policy and advocacy for systemic change.

 Janis F. Kearney is an author, book publisher, and writing instructor.
 She was born to southeast Arkansas cotton sharecroppers, attended Gould Public Schools, and graduated from the University of Arkansas at Fayetteville with a B.A. in Journalism.
 She served nine years as a project manager and public affairs director in Arkansas state government.
 She served briefly as managing editor for civil rights legend Daisy L. Bates’ historic Arkansas State Press Newspaper, before purchasing and becoming publisher of the newspaper in 1988, upon Bates retirement.